+The Sir Charles Groves Prize, established in 1990, recognises the outstanding contribution that an individual or organisation has made to the musical life of the UK.
 The prize honours the remarkable contribution of Sir Charles to both amateur music, as a former president of Making Music, and to British musicianship and composition.
 It was launched to mark the renowned conductor's 75th birthday.

 2016: Sir Karl Jenkins